NaveenKumarGorantla/Reniforcement-Learing-Tic-Tac-Toe/README.md

 # Reniforcement-Learing-Tic-Tac-Toe

-## This project is about developing a smart Reinforcement Learning agent to play Tic Tac Tpe game.
+This project is about developing a smart Reinforcement Learning agent to play Tic Tac Toe game.

-## Reniforcement learning agent is trained with two different approaches.
+### Reniforcement learning agent is trained with two different approaches.

-## RL agent is trained with dynamic programming using the min max functionality wich uses the best reward action.
+RL agent is trained with dynamic programming using the min max functionality wich uses the best reward action.

-### RL agent is trained using Monte carlo learning approach where the state function values are updated at the end of episode.
+RL agent is trained using Monte carlo learning approach where the state function values are updated at the end of episode.
-### RL agent chooses the best action possible in different positions on the Tic Tac Toe Board.
+RL agent chooses the best action possible in different positions on the Tic Tac Toe Board.

 ## Commands to run program with RL agent trained on dynamic programming.